strimzi/strimzi-kafka-oauth/README.md

 #### Client Credentials

 The first is to specify the client ID and secret configured on the authorization server specifically for the individual client deployment.
-This is also called `client credentials grants`.
+This is also called `client credentials grant`.

 This is achieved by specifying the following:
 - `oauth.client.id` (e.g.: "my-client")